How to take care of your skin after being in the sun

 Rehydrating the skin and replenishing lost moisture will help restore the skin’s balance.
 Before using a ceramide-filled moisturizer to strengthen the barrier, apply any antioxidant serums like vitamin C or E to fight the free radicals you’ve been exposed to.
 Finish by drinking a big glass of water and continue hydrating the skin from the inside out throughout the day.

 Soothing any sunburned skin is easily the most familiar step after a day spent outdoors, but used in conjunction with these other steps ensures you’re setting your skin up for reparative success.
 Aloe vera gel is the after-sun OG, beloved for its calming and cooling effects on irritated skin.
 You can apply it directly from a cut plant or use a bottled after-sun lotion with complementary anti-inflammatory ingredients.

 5. Don’t forget the lips!

-Hopefully, you remembered to apply SPF to your lips earlier in the day, but for after-sun care, a hydrating lip mask or overnight treatment will be your BFF.
-You want maximum moisture, so don't wait until bedtime — act fast!
+Hopefully, you remembered to apply SPF to your lips earlier in the day, but a hydrating lip mask or overnight treatment will be your BFF for after-sun care.
+You want maximum moisture, so don’t wait until bedtime — act fast!

 A little after-sun TLC goes a long way

-Whether you get sunburned or not, you should be treating your skin to some well-deserved moisture after prolonged sun exposure.
+Whether you get sunburned or not, you should treat your skin to some well-deserved moisture after prolonged sun exposure.
 After all, no one wants to bring the heat of the day home with them.
-Quench your parched skin with a routine of cooling and hydrating products, and don't forget to drink up!
-It's the more moisture, the better when you're dealing with dry, dehydrated skin.
+Quench your thirsty skin with a routine of cooling and hydrating products, and don’t forget to drink up!
+It’s the more moisture, the better when you’re dealing with dry, dehydrated skin.